mhhussain/kafkabox/README.md

 _Update 2.0.0_
 Added a backend API (currently in node) at port 3001.
 Export port 3001 when creating the docker container for access.

+_Update 3.0.0_
+Moved the entire API from using `kafka-node` to `kafkajs`.
+New routes are at `/api/v2`.
+Websockets are now also available, see `index.html` for an example.

 ## Running the sandbox

 The main image can be found here: https://hub.docker.com/r/moohh/kafkabox